HTO3/Hto3.DateTimeHelpers/README.md

 ### IsBetween

-Verify if the date is between a range of dates
+Verify if the date is between a range of dates.

 ```csharp
 var start = new DateTime(2009, 1, 1);